 The confirmations have to be pushed to the pending sl_wfx_host_wait_for_confirmation() functions.
 The way the replies are pushed/sent to the waiting functions are fully dependent on the software architecture used (RTOS, bare metal, and so on).

 The list of possible indications sent by the WFx can be found on the dedicated indications page.
 Here again, the way the indications are processed is completely dependent on the application.
 The information reported by each indication is described in

 When integrating the FMAC driver into a new system, these are the recommended steps.

 1. Implement host functions for communication Bus and RTOS

 Implement the bus communication functions for SPI or SDIO and the other functions described above.

-Refer to the details in the Initialization and configuration page for each initialization step and make sure the configuration is completely successfully.
+See the details in the Initialization and Configuration page for each initialization step and make sure the configuration is completely successfully.